DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Angel's body wasn't much different from that of humans and elves.
 She couldn't avoid injuries if she'd be shot, so Vicious had no choice but to focus keeping her divine protection.

 "Go, Kai!
-We have Fairin-sama so we'll manage somehow!"
+We have Farin-sama so we'll manage somehow!"

 "Thanks.
 Jeanne, Rinne!"